 The mission of The Livestock Conservancy is to protect endangered livestock and poultry breeds from extinction.

-The Livestock Conservancy protects genetic diversity in livestock and poultry species through the conservation and promotion of endangered breeds.
-These rare breeds are part of our national heritage and represent a unique piece of the earth's bio-diversity.
-The loss of these breeds would impoverish agriculture and diminish the human spirit.
+Rare breeds of livestock and poultry are part of our national and cultural heritage and represent a unique piece of the earth’s bio-diversity.
 We have inherited a rich variety of livestock breeds.
 For the sake of future generations, we must work together to safeguard these treasures.

 Heritage breed conservation may seem like a fancy term, but in reality it’s all about small farmers making smart choices and raising the right breeds in the right systems – serving as a link in the chain between past and future.

 The Livestock Conservancy works as a catalyst to sustain rare breeds and reintegrates the animals back into agriculture and food systems.
 In the past decade, seven breeds have graduated from the conservation list.
 Check out the What We Do section of our website to learn more about our current and past projects!

 The Conservancy’s mission is pretty straightforward – our mission is the genetic conservation and promotion of heritage breeds.
 However, implementing this mission involves a variety of projects and activities and the help of numerous partners, supporters, and members.

 The most common question we get from people that are unfamiliar with our organization is – do you own animals?
 As much we’d love to be around rare breeds all day, the Conservancy does NOT own animals, but it DOES serve a critical role in rare breed conservation.